 No Buddy Like a Book (Candlewick Press).
 A picture book in rhythmical rhyme that celebrates the friendship between books and readers.

 For grades 3-6 (8-12 years):

-* Note: This 32-poem collection contains four poems about the male and female reproductive system.
-The author, illustrator, and publisher felt it was important to include these poems and took care to present them as tastefully and discerningly as possible.
-I leave it up to each school, library, teacher, and bookseller to decide.
+Note: The Blood-Hungry Spleen is a 32-poem collection for older elementary kids.
+Four poems are about the male and female reproductive system.
+The author, illustrator, and publisher felt it was important to include these poems and took care to present them as respectfully and discerningly as possible.
+Each individual school, library, teacher, and bookseller should decide how best to procede.

 For grades 5-9 (10-16 years)

 Immersed in Verse: An Informative, Slightly Irreverent & Totally Tremendous Guide to Living the Poet’s Life (Lark/Sterling)